Shop at Fred Meyer?

 Jessica Gray (she/her), JSPC Program Associate

-From lived experience, Jessica can attest to the ripple effects of suicide and suicidal ideation.
-Having grown up in a small rural community in New Brunswick, Canada, she was the main support person for her closest loved ones.
-Over the years, Jessica developed a battery of coping strategies and strong willingness to decrease the stigma of mental illness, neurocognitive disorders, and suicide.
-Jessica's background is in working with individuals of all walks of life.
-She is a Certified Dementia Practitioner, and a Registered Yoga Instructor with Yoga Alliance.
+Originally from Atlantic, Canada, Jessica grew up on the ancestral lands of the Wolastoqiyik and Wabanaki as the main support person for her closest loved ones.
+Over the years, she developed an array of coping strategies and a strong willingness to decrease the stigma of mental illness, neurocognitive disorders, and suicide.
+Jessica received her Master's of Biological Anthropology, and Museum Management degree before moving to Juneau.
+Her background is in working with individuals of all walks of life through library services and as a Certified Dementia Practitioner.
 Jessica is passionate about lifelong learning, loving kindness, equality, and sustainable living.
-She believes that how we show up matters.
-As Program Associate, she looks forward to making a positive impact in the lives of our community members through responsive service and programming aimed at enhancing well-being.
+As Program Associate, she looks forward to making a positive impact in the lives of our community members through inclusive, compassionate and trauma-informed programming aimed at enhancing well-being.
+Outside her position at NAMI, Jessica also works as a Registered Yoga Teacher in the community, enjoys hiking, and can be found skating year round.